workingDog/SPMExplorer/README.md

 **SPMX** requires ios 14 or macos 11.

+Note that the Swift versions displayed, comes from the *swiftLanguageVersions* method in **Package.swift**.
+If not present, the Swift tools version is displayed instead.</p>

 # SPMX for ios beta testing

 #### **SPMX** is in beta testing and can be downloaded from [TestFlight](https://testflight.apple.com/join/YaZL6xG0)